lightninglabs/lightning-terminal/README.md

   loop.loopoutmaxparts=5
   ```

-- if you use command line arguments for configuration, add the `loop.` prefix to each argument to `shushtar-debug`
+- if you use command line arguments for configuration, add the `loop.` prefix to each argument to `shushtar`
   Before:
   ```
   $ loop --loopoutmaxparts=5 --debuglevel=debug ...
   ```
   After:
   ```
-  $ shushtar-debug --loop.loopoutmaxparts=5 --loop.debuglevel=debug ...
+  $ shushtar --loop.loopoutmaxparts=5 --loop.debuglevel=debug ...
   ```

 For `faraday`:

-- the standalone `faraday` daemon does not load configuration from file, but you can now store the parameters into the `lnd.conf` file that `shushtar-debug` uses.
+- the standalone `faraday` daemon does not load configuration from file, but you can now store the parameters into the `lnd.conf` file that `shushtar` uses.
 Just add the `faraday.` prefix to each of the configuration parameters.

   Before: (from command line)